yoozzeek/actix-csrf-middleware/README.md

     - `application/json`
     - `application/x-www-form-urlencoded`
 - Configurable cookie, header, and form field names
-- Helpers for manually extracting and validating CSRF tokens at the handler level—useful for protecting `multipart/form-data` requests with binary files without reading the body in middleware
+- Helpers for manually extracting and validating CSRF tokens at the handler level are useful for processing `multipart/form-data` requests without expensive body reading in middleware
 - Enabled by default for all mutating (`POST`,`PUT`,`PATCH`,`DELETE`) http requests; supports per-path CSRF exclusion via `skip_for`.
 - Custom error handler (coming soon)